What Is a Cardiologist?

 A: Choosing a specialty is difficult.
 Start thinking about potential specialties early on, even during the first two years of medical school.
 Interest groups and clubs may be valuable.
-Also, recommend getting in touch with recent alumni in the field who will provide guidance on the journey to fellowship.
-Consider an elective rotation in Cardiology to get a better understanding of the various disciplines within the field.
+Also, I recommend getting in touch with recent alumni in the field who will provide guidance on the journey to fellowship.
+Consider an elective rotation in cardiology to get a better understanding of the various disciplines within the field.
 Overall, the road is long (3-year internal medicine residency, 3 years cardiology fellowship, possibly 1-2 years more for subspecialty), but absolutely worth it.

 Q: What is the most rewarding part of your job?

 A: The most rewarding part of cardiology is providing comprehensive care to medically complex patients.
-Heart disease often presents with lifestyle limiting symptoms and is the most common cause of death in the United States; providing treatment to this population of patients is both challenging and gratifying.
+Heart disease often presents lifestyle limiting symptoms and is the most common cause of death in the United States; providing treatment to this population of patients is both challenging and gratifying.
 The extraordinary impact that a cardiologist has is seen both in the acute inpatient setting in critically ill patients and in the outpatient setting in the chronically ill patients who require close follow-up and preventative care.

 Cardiologists may be involved in a variety of relatively minor surgeries.
 For example, a cardiologist may assist in the implantation of a pacemaker device to regulate heartbeat.
 Cardiac catheterization is a test conducted using a tube inserted into a large blood vessel.
 In angioplasty, a balloon is inserted into an artery in an attempt to relieve blockage.